YukiAttano/colorful_progress_indicator/README.md

 ## Additional information

-My personal main goal was to recreate the Chroma spinner animation of [Razer](https://www.razer.com) While this package achieves this goal, it has no RazerChromaIndicator widget kind of stuff.
+My personal main goal was to recreate the Chroma spinner animation of [Razer](https://www.razer.com).

+While this package achieves this goal, it has no explicit RazerChromaIndicator widget kind of stuff.

-I am currently looking for ways implementing the current effects with custom render objects to let the animations be fluid around any boxed child.
+I am currently interested in ways to implement the current effects with custom render objects.

 I had to rename the package to colorful_progress_spinner from colorful_progress_indicator because colorful_progress_indicator**s** is already picked, that's why the package name does not match any other naming.